andychiare/blog/_posts/xxxx-xx-xx-creating-webcomponents-with-stencil.markdown

 npm install
 ```

-These commands clone the `stencil-component-starter` git repository into a local folder named `rating-stencil-component`, then change the current folder and remove the remote repository's reference.
+These commands clone the `stencil-component-starter` repository into a local folder named `rating-stencil-component`, then change the current folder and remove the remote repository's reference.
 The last command installs all dependencies required by the *Node.js* starter project.

-The component starter project provides a true *Node.js* development environment.
+The component starter project provides a standard *Node.js* development environment.
 In particular, you can see a few configuration files in the root folder and the `src` folder containing a folder structure, as shown in the following picture:

 ![](E:\Data\xxxPersonal\stencil-test\my-starter-web-component\my-component\img\project-folders.png)